University of Asia and the Pacific: History

 CRC then moved to its current campus in Ortigas Center, Pasig, with established formal and informal programs in 1982.
 A year later, the Center for Food and Agribusiness was established.
 Then in 1987, CRC was reminded by Bishop Álvaro del Portillo to establish a university.
-This resulted to the Institute of Development Education; the foundation for the School of Education.
+This resulted to the Institute of Development Education, the foundation for the School of Education.

+In 1995, the CRC's bid to become a university was approved by the Philippines' Commission on Higher Education, and the new university was named the University of Asia and the Pacific (UA&P).
+The CRC did not cease to exist, however; it continued to take on consultancy projects under its old name, as the Center for Research and Communication Foundation, Inc.

-On March 19, 1989, the College of Arts and Sciences was established and admitted its first batch of 158 college students.
-The center finally gained its university status on June 26, 1995, with Dr. Estanislao as its first University President and Fr.
+On March 19, 1989, the UA&P College of Arts and Sciences was established and admitted its first batch of 158 college students.
+The center finally gained its university status on June 26, 1995, with Estanislao as its first University President and Fr.
 Ramon Lopez, the regional Vicar of Opus Dei for Asia, as its Vice Grand Chancellor.